Morgenthau Plan: Actions taken under JCS 1067

+All armaments plants, including some that could have been converted to civilian operation, were dismantled or destroyed.
+A large proportion of operational civilian plants were dismantled and transported to the victorious nations, mainly France and Russia.
 As Germany was allowed neither airplane production nor any shipbuilding capacity to supply a merchant navy, all facilities of this type were destroyed over a period of several years.
 A typical example of this activity by the allies was the Blohm & Voss shipyard in Hamburg, where explosive demolition was still taking place as late as 1949.
 Everything that could not be dismantled was blown up or otherwise destroyed.
 A small-scale attempt to revive the company in 1948 ended with the owners and a number of employees being thrown in jail by the British.
-It was not until 1953 that the situation gradually started to improve for the Blohm & Voss, thanks in part to repeated pleas by German Chancellor Konrad Adenauer to the Allied High Commissioners.
+It was not until 1953 that the situation gradually started to improve for Blohm & Voss, thanks in part to repeated pleas by German Chancellor Konrad Adenauer to the Allied High Commissioners.

+Early US plans for "industrial disarmament" included detaching the Saarland and the Ruhr from Germany in order to remove much of the remaining industrial potential.
+As late as March 1947 there were still active plans to let France annex the Ruhr, noted by Charles P. Kindleberger of the United States Department of State, who said: "The Times' article and editorial on the breach in the U.S. ranks on the subject of the Ruhr were accurate, and the latter excellent.
+I have been disturbed over the arena in which the debate has been carried out.
+Clay and Draper claim that Germany will go communist shortly after any proposal to infringe on its sovereignty over the Ruhr is carried out."
+The Saar Protectorate, another important source of coal and industry for Germany, was likewise to be lost by the Germans.
+It was cut out from Germany and its resources put under French control.
+In 1955, the French, under pressure from West Germany and her newfound allies, held a plebiscite in the Saar Protectorate on the question of reunification or independence.
+Reunification won overwhelmingly, and on January 1, 1957, it rejoined West Germany as the state of Saarland.